Records Management and Retention - UTDBP3001

 Policy on Records Management and Retention

-STATEMENT RELATED TO AN INSTITUTIONAL RECORDS AND INFORMATION MANAGEMENT AND RETENTION POLICY: The University of Texas at Dallas recognizes the need for orderly management and retrieval of all official records and a documented records retention and destruction schedule congruent with all state and federal laws and related regulations.
-All official records (paper, microform, electronic, or any other media) will be retained for the minimum periods stated in the institutional Records Retention Schedule as approved by the Texas State Library and Archives Commission and the Texas State Auditor’s Office in compliance with Texas Government Code, Chapter 441.
+The University of Texas at Dallas recognizes the need for orderly management and retrieval of all official records and a documented records retention and destruction schedule congruent with all state and federal laws and related regulations.
+All official records, including but not limited to paper, microform, electronic, or any other media will be retained for the minimum periods stated in the institutional Records Retention Schedule as approved by the Texas State Library and Archives Commission and the Texas State Auditor's Office in compliance with Texas Government Code, Chapter 441.
 After a specified period of time, official records must be disposed of in a manner that is consistent with, and systematically carried out in accordance with, prescribed records and information management guidelines and procedures.

 Records Retention Schedule

-The institutional Records Retention Schedule (Exhibit A1) provides a list of official records for each department on the campus and prescribes the periods of authorized retention.
+The UT Dallas Records Retention Schedule provides a list of official records for each department on campus and prescribes the periods of authorized retention.
 The schedule may be revised periodically to include a newly created record series, to change retention periods, or to delete a record series no longer useful.
-Appropriate approval procedures must be followed and completed before any revisions would become effective.
+Appropriate approval procedures must be followed and completed before any revisions become effective.

 All records are to be kept for the minimum periods listed in the Records Retention Schedule.
 Notwithstanding such minimum retention periods, all records must be maintained until all required audits are completed and should be retained beyond the listed retention periods where there is a probability of litigation either involving records or requiring their use.